 Making informed fashion choices is more than just keeping up with trends.
-It’s finding what flatters your body and complements your distinct style.
+It’s about finding what flatters your body and complements your distinct style.

 What is the Standard Length of a Dress?